atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [84]
 conference.
 Supper being ended, they betook themselves to their bed; where both, but especially Mersilva, slept with watchful countenance.
 But Aurora, the joyful messenger of Phoebus, had no sooner conquered the vestal night, and given the fable clouds an overthrow, than Mersilva arose, leaving Athelia in bed;—directing her course towards the fields, she came to a lofty mountain, and finding that the spring presented her with a delicious umbrage, she laid her down on the verdant grass: casting her eyes round, she saw Plivio making towards the bank whereon she sat, and immediately prepared to receive him: being arrived at the happy spot, though affection had a long time silenced his tongue, with a trembling voice he thus addressed himself to her;
 [85]
 “Madam, my eyes no sooner reflected on your divine beauty, but my heart was made your captive; and those troublesome lines which you received, were but messengers of my mind, and an earnest of my entire affections: I am now come to present you with the original, and to inform you, madam, that my passion is of such extent, as none but that beauty which created it can give it limits: therefore, I beseech you, decline not my affection, but let me enjoy your favours, that I may bid despair farewell.”

-Mersilva replied,  It is proper time to put an end to this conversation, since the theme whereon you descant proceeds [86] from folly; for if you imagine that my thoughts will condescend to love’s embraces, you deceive your hopes with a vain absurdity: what I outwardly speak, proclaims my secret intentions; therefore bury your speeches in the grave of silence, and presume not to present her with your love, that can make you no return.”
+Mersilva replied, "It is proper time to put an end to this conversation, since the theme whereon you descant proceeds [86] from folly; for if you imagine that my thoughts will condescend to love’s embraces, you deceive your hopes with a vain absurdity: what I outwardly speak, proclaims my secret intentions; therefore bury your speeches in the grave of silence, and presume not to present her with your love, that can make you no return.”